nathanielc/dan/README.md

 Jim is a home automation assistant.

-Jim comes with a simple DSL for connecting to devices via the [mqtt-smarthome](https://github.com/mqtt-smarthome) architecture.
+Jim comes with a simple DSL for connecting to devices via MQTT.
+The language suppors working with the [mqtt-smarthome](https://github.com/mqtt-smarthome) architecture.

 ## DSL Example